-B3.4.1 Sleeveless vest The sleeveless vest design must comply with the Australian and New Zealand standard AS/NZS 4602.1:2011 and the following additional requirements: • when calculating the area of high visibility background material as specified in clause 6.4.2 in AS/NZS 4602.1:2011 the measurement rectangle shown in clause 6.4.5 and Appendix A may be extended below waist level to the bottom of the garment providing such extension for the small size does not exceed 680±5mm at the front the design must include a shirt tail back that is 150mm longer than the front • the garment's shirt tail may be split, providing an overlap of material ensures that continuity of background material is maintained.
+B3.4.1 Sleeveless B3.4.1.1 Sleeveless vest requirements vest The sleeveless vest design, based on the Australian and New Zealand standard AS/NZS 4602.1:2011 must include the following additional requirements: when calculating the area of high visibility background material as specified in clause 6.4.2 in AS/NZS 4602.1:2011 the measurement rectangle shown in clause 6.4.5 and Appendix A may be extended below waist level to the bottom of the garment providing such extension for the small size does not exceed 680±5mm at the front the design must include a shirt tail back that is 150±5mm longer than the front С the garment's shirt tail may be split, providing an overlap of material ensures that continuity of background material is maintained.
 It is recommended that a hook and loop product secures the split.
 This feature may be included if there is a danger that the garment could snag when the wearer alights from any construction equipment.
-However, good practice dictates that when alighting from any construction equipment the operator faces the vehicle background high visibility material must encircle the torso from the top without the inclusion of any other colour except for: i Specified retro-reflective material ii.
-Permitted front opening and ii.
-Permitted loge and technical ID area the minimum qualifying area measurement of background high visibility material for the recognised small size vest not covered by retro- reflective material or printing must be: i.
-Front of garment 0.21m ii.
-Rear of garment including the 150mm shirt tail 0.27m • a permitted front opening to accommodate a zip fastener or similar closing device may be no wider than 25mm • compliant retro-reflective material must be positioned to comply with the pattern in Figure 1 and Figure 2 5 • the retro-reflective elements must form a recognised belt and braces pattern with an additional horizontal strip on the shirt tail located 50±5mm above the bottom hem.
-The braces join the belt at the front, passing over the shoulder to the belt at the back • each brace must be spaced a minimum of 150mm apart at the belt, front and back as shown in Figure 1.
+However, good practice dictates that when alighting from any construction equipment the operator faces the vehicle background high visibility material must encircle the torso from the top without the inclusion of any other colour except for: Specified retro-reflective material Permitted front opening and Permitted logo and technical ID area the minimum qualifying area measurement of background high visibility material for the recognised small size vest not covered by retroreflective material or printing must be: i.
+Front of garment 0.21m2 ii.
+Rear of garment including the 150mm shirt tail 0.27m2 a permitted front opening to accommodate a zip fastener or similar closing device may be no wider than 25mm.
+Zip colour may be black but a colour matching the garment colour is preferred.
+Any buttons, domes or similar closure devices on any compliant high visibility must match the colour of the garment (matching colour need not be compliant) compliant retro-reflective material must be positioned to comply with

+• compliant retro-reflective material must be positioned to comply with the pattern in Figure 1

+- the retro-reflective elements must form a recognised belt and braces pattern with an additional horizontal strip on the shirt tail located 50±5mm above the bottom hem.
+The braces join the belt at the front, passing over the shoulder to the belt at the back - each brace must be spaced a minimum of 150mm apart at the belt, front and back as shown in Figure 1 - An optional cross configuration permitted for the back only must meet the front braces at the shoulder and the belt at the back vertically below the shoulder position to comply with the pattern in Figure 1 - The optional retroreflective cross configuration on the back of a garment is not permitted for STMS garments.

 Note: Refer to subsection B3.4.7 Exemption for extra small size garments that follows.